Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

 If $\dim A = 2$ and $k$ is algebraically closed, then the question admits a positive answer for all reductive groups over~$k$.

 \end{proposition}

-\begin{proof} Let $x \in H^1(A, G)$ be the class of a $G$-torsor which is trivial at the origin.
-Suppose that $G$ is semisimple and quasi-split, and that its root datum contains no factor of type~$E_8$ if $\dim A > 2$ or if $k$ is not algebraically closed.
+\begin{proof} Let $U \subset A$ be an open subset as in Question \ref{conjecture}.
+Let $x \in H^1(U, G)$ be the class of a $G$-torsor which is trivial at the origin.
+Suppose that $G$ is semisimple and quasi-split, and that its root datum contains no factors of type~$E_8$ if $\dim A > 2$ or if $k$ is not algebraically closed.
 Let $\widetilde{G}$ denote the semisimple simply connected cover of $G$.
 Then we have a short exact sequence

 where $\mu$ is a finite diagonalizable group.

 Since the sequence